geodynamics/pylith/examples/2d/reverse/README.md

 Concepts common to all of the steps include:

 * Dirichlet boundary conditions
-* Isotropic, linear elasticity with a single material
+* Isotropic, linear elasticity with multiple materials but identical properties
 * Output of the solution over the domain, boundaries, and materials
 * Output of auxiliary information for boundary conditions and materials